Kodular/Documentation/docs/components/maps/line-string.md

 |:----:|
 |text|

-Set the points of the LineString from a specially-coded character string of the form:
+_Set the points of the LineString from a specially-coded character string of the form:
  [[longitude1, latitude1], [longitude2, latitude2], ...]
- Note the reversal of latitude and longitude versus how they are typically represented.
+ Note the reversal of latitude and longitude versus how they are typically represented._

 ### Stroke Color

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('Line String', 'Stroke Color')]]